ZhenLiu-Geophysics/zhenliupinn/README.md

    *17 October 2025, PREPRINT (Version 3) available at Research Square [https://doi.org/10.21203/rs.3.rs-7097139/v3]*
    🔗[BPI-ViT_Prototype paper_v3_covered.pdf](https://github.com/user-attachments/files/24049023/BPI-ViT_Prototype.paper_v3_covered.pdf)

-**Listed papers #1&#2 have been officially accepted, and the corresponding code will be released in the near future.**

 ## 🧭 Development Roadmap (Planned)
 > The roadmap reflects the current development plan and may evolve as research progresses.